Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.4%, Corinda has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-However, construction is under-represented with only 5.9% of Corinda's workforce compared to Greater Brisbane's 9.0%.
-Many residents commute elsewhere for work based on Census data analysis.
-Between June 2024 and June 2025, Corinda's labour force decreased by 1.4%, accompanied by a 1.9% employment decline, leading to a 0.5 percentage point rise in unemployment rate.
-Conversely, Greater Brisbane saw employment grow by 4.4% and labour force growth of 4.0%, with a drop of 0.4 percentage points in unemployment.
-State-wide in Queensland as of Sep-25, employment contracted by 0.23% (losing 8,070 jobs), with an unemployment rate of 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-National employment forecasts from Jobs and Skills Australia indicate a projected expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Corinda's employment mix suggests local growth of approximately 7.1% over five years and 14.6% over ten years, based on simple weighting extrapolation for illustrative purposes.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, Corinda's labour force decreased by 1.4%, accompanied by a 1.9% decline in employment, leading to a 0.5 percentage point rise in unemployment rate.
+In contrast, Greater Brisbane saw employment grow by 4.4% and labour force increase by 4.0%, with a 0.4 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years, but growth varies significantly between sectors.
+Applying these projections to Corinda's employment mix suggests local growth of approximately 7.1% over five years and 14.6% over ten years, though these are simple weighted extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment